robincamille/bot-tutorial/put-your-bot-on-DreamHost.md

 - At the moment the bot should run, take a look at your bot's Twitter page.
 Does a new tweet appear?
 - If not, did you get an error message by email?
 	- You might get an error message even if the tweet is sent.
 For example, I get an `InsecurePlatformWarning` all the time because I'm still using Python 2.7.
+- At some point, your bot will stop working, likely because modules need an update or the Twitter API has changed.
+Make sure your email is in the cron job to get notified of error messages.

 ### Common error messages
 - `sh: /home/yourusernamehere/mybots/make_bot_tweet.sh: Permission denied`